PriME: Privacy-aware Membership profile Estimation in networks: Proof of Theorem

-for some constant $C_2>0.$ Hence, the last inequality in \eqref{eq:spectral_gap} holds true for all $B^*G^{(j)}$'s.
-Furthermore, by Perron's theorem the first singular vector of $B^*G^*$ and $B^*G^{(j)}$ are positive for all $0\le j\le J.$ Now let $\xi_1^*$ be the first right singular vector of $B^*G^*.$ Then,
+for some constant $C_2>0.$ Hence, the first inequality in \eqref{eq:spectral_gap} holds true for all $B^*G^{(j)}$'s.
+Also, \eqref{eq:perron_root} and \eqref{eq:non_negligible_presence} are direct consequences of \eqref{eq:deg_condn} for every $\Pi^{(j)}$ with $0\le j\le J.$ \paragraph{Separation of the constructed configurations} We shall show that the above configuration is \emph{separated}(up to absolute constants) by

-for some constant $C_3>0$ since all the entries of $B^*G^*$ are positive and of order $1.$ So $B^*G^*$ satisfies \eqref{eq:perron_root}.
-If we denote the first right singular vector of $B^*G^{(j)}$ by $\xi_1^{(j)},$ then by sine-theta theorem,